 LL.M.
 Transnational Business Practice

-In addition to the two courses required for the LL.M. in Transnational Business Practice, our students may enroll in other elective courses relevant to transnational business courses, or may opt to engage in advanced scholarship by pursuing a Master Thesis or a Directed Research.
+In addition to the two courses required for the LL.M. in Transnational Business Practice, our students may enroll in other elective courses relevant to transnational business courses, or may opt to engage in advanced scholarship by pursuing a Master Thesis or a Directed Research, and may enroll in one of our summer abroad programs.

 Students will have the possibility to study for two or more semesters at Pacific McGeorge.
 The program requirements are as follows: